zurtix/Easy-embraco-SMB/README.md

 # Easy-embraco-SMB

 ## What's it for?
-Script is used to gain an easy reverse shell on servers running embraco and have SMB enabled.
+Easy-embraco-SMB is used to gain an easy reverse shell on servers running embraco and have SMB enabled.
 To escape firewall, calling our nc.exe executable from a remote destiation (our machine) will allow us to load the application into memory on the server side without having the need to install anything.

 ## Command line arguments
 Easy-embraco-SMB.py [-h] --target TARGET --host HOST [--port PORT] [--load LOAD] --user USER --passw PASSW